dimaunix/pa_f3_framework/README.md

 Authors: orgininally made by ferstaberinde. but with PA specific edits made by Blaffer, Charlz and Deemo

+Be aware currently PA_examplescripts is currently not working and will be fixed soon.

 to use either of PA_Master or PA_examplescripts download and add to your missions folder.